Update of October 23rd, 2023

 Since January of 2020, business-to-government (B2G) e-invoicing has been mandatory.
 Now, the French government has called for a standardized e-invoicing system for all transactions (B2B, B2C) on both the sales and purchasing side.

-Among postponements and deliberations, this long-term work initiated by the government involves many actors, including service providers like TIE Kinetix.
+Among postponements and deliberations, this long-term work initiated by the government involves many actors, including service providers like SPS Commerce (formerly known as TIE Kinetix).
 Interoperability across different e-invoicing platforms has been a high-priority focus of the group.
-(If you want to read more about our focus on interoperability and open networks from the TIE Kinetix perspective, click here.)
+(If you want to read more about our focus on interoperability and open networks, click here.)

 With this new initiative, the government is aiming to combat VAT fraud and make transaction processes more efficient.